 But for first time visitors, solo travellers and those who have a limited time to spend in India and want some support and assistance with making sure they have the perfect trip, India Someday is ideal if you want to enjoy the best parts of being an independent traveller without the worst of the hassles.

 If you like to have personalised advice, local knowledge from experts who really know India well, want to take the hassle and time out of planning the perfect trip and could do with a bit of extra support in the country while still being free to explore independently and at your own pace, instead of being stuck with a group tour and limited by an itinerary that doesn’t interest you, then India Someday is ideal!

 Disclosure: India Someday provided their services complimentary to me in exchange for this review but all opinions are my own and I really think the fee they charge is worth it to make your trip planning so much easier and your travels run more smoothly.

-Also, don’t forget that Global Gallivanting readers get 15% off the trip planning fee (just mention Global Gallivanting when enquiring)
+Also, don’t forget that solo travellers get 20% off and Global Gallivanting readers get another 5% off the trip planning fee (just mention Global Gallivanting when enquiring)

 Have you travelled with India Someday?

 I’d love to hear about your experiences too so please leave a comment below!